Mai

 Lace Debut

-The very nice gentleman in the store helped me choose a pattern and I could hardly wait to get started last night!
-It’s an easy one, a “beginner kit” so to speak.
-The lace is not too thin (I am knitting with size 3,5 needles = US 4), the pattern repeats itself every four rows, and the rows are not too long either.
+The very kind gentleman in the store helped me pick a pattern, and I could barely wait to start last night.
+It’s a simple one – basically a beginner kit.
+The lace isn’t too fine (I’m using size 3.5 needles / US 4), the repeat is every four rows, and the rows themselves are manageable.
+Very friendly for a first lace adventure.

-By the way, did I mention that my sister’s birthday is May 7? 🙂 Hence, not much posting on my side for the next days.
-I need to KNIT!
+By the way, did I mention my sister’s birthday is in early May ?
+So yes – posting might be a bit quiet for a while.
+I need to KNIT.